pravega/flink-connectors/documentation/src/docs/table-api.md

 ```

 ### Parameters
-A builder API is provided to construct an concrete subclass of `FlinkPravegaTableSink`.
+A builder API is provided to construct a concrete subclass of `FlinkPravegaTableSink`.
 See the table below for a summary of builder properties.
 Note that the builder accepts an instance of `PravegaConfig` for common configuration properties.
 See the [configurations](configurations.md) page for more information.

 Note that the table sink supports both the Flink streaming and batch environments.
 In the streaming environment, the table sink uses a [FlinkPravegaWriter](streaming.md#flinkpravegawriter) connector.
 In the batch environment, the table sink uses a [FlinkPravegaOutputFormat](batch.md#flinkpravegaoutpuformat) connector.
 Please see the documentation of [Streaming Connector](streaming.md) and [Batch Connector](#batch.md) to have a better understanding on the below mentioned parameter list.